ava-labs/avalanchego/x/warp/README.md

 # Avalanche Warp Messaging

-> **Warning**
-> Avalanche Warp Messaging is currently in experimental mode to be used only on ephemeral test networks.
->
-> Breaking changes to Avalanche Warp Messaging integration into Subnet-EVM may still be made.

 Avalanche Warp Messaging offers a basic primitive to enable Cross-Subnet communication on the Avalanche Network.

-It is intended to allow communication between arbitrary Custom Virtual Machines (including, but not limited to Subnet-EVM).
+It is intended to allow communication between arbitrary Custom Virtual Machines (including, but not limited to Subnet-EVM and Coreth).

 ## How does Avalanche Warp Messaging Work